 HANOVER POND (drawdown).
 A 6-foot drawdown of Hannover Pond (Quinnipiac River, Meriden) began on September 13 for the purposes of installing a small hydropower facility.
 The drawdown is likely to extend through the upcoming winter months.
 This pond has extensive shallow areas that are now exposed.
-LAKE ZOAR is currently drawn down with refill scheduled to begin late on November 6.
-Launching of trailered boats from the state boat launch may be difficult during the drawdown.
-LAKE LILLINONAH is scheduled for a drawdown from November 7 to November 16,
+LAKE LILLINONAH is currently drawn down 5-6 feet from typical operating levels, with refill scheduled to begin late on November 16..
+Launching of trailered boats from the Route 133 state boat launch will be difficult and launching from the Pond Brook boat launch is likely not possible during this drawdown.

 WINTER DRAWDOWNS.
-In western the drawdown of Highland Lake started this week.
+In western CT the drawdown of Highland Lake started last week.
 In eastern CT, drawdowns of Middle Bolton Lake (1.5 feet), Lower Bolton Lake (1.5 feet), Gardner Lake (3 feet),